 Yucca filifera should be planted in a very free-draining soil or compost, in a sheltered spot in full sun.
 Yucca filifera is drought, wind and salt tolerant and usually, perfectly hardy throughout Australia.
 Although they will survive in sites that are shady or exposed to harsh winds, their appearance is much better when they are provided with full sun and a little protection.

 It will grow in any soil type, acid or alkaline, as long as it is well drained.
-Waterlogged soil is fatal to Yucca trees as it brings about root-rot.
+Waterlogged soil is fatal to Yucca trees as it brings about root rot.
 The addition of sand or gravel to the planting area will assist with drainage in heavier soils.
-Container grown plants should always be raised slightly off the ground so that the water can drain freely away from the holes at the base of the pot.
+Container-grown plants should always be raised slightly off the ground so that the water can drain freely away from the holes at the base of the pot.

 To reduce any risk of loss in colder areas it is essential that the yucca is sited correctly.
-They seem to be able to resist much lower temperatures if positioned in ideal conditions – in a sheltered spot, in full sun, ideally near a wall and essentially, in bone dry soil during winter.
+They seem to be able to resist much lower temperatures if positioned in ideal conditions – in a sheltered spot, in full sun, ideally near a wall and essentially, in bone-dry soil during winter.

-Yucca Filifera: Ongoing Care and Maintenance
+Yucca Filifera: Care and Maintenance

-For plants that are grown directly in the ground, do not water at all in winter and only during prolonged periods of drought in summer.
+Plants that are grown directly in the ground, do not water at all in winter and only during prolonged periods of drought in summer.
 Always water at the base of the plant.
 Watering at the crown will cause it to rot.

-Container grown specimens should only be watered when the compost has completely dried out during the summer and not at all in winter.
+Container-grown specimens should only be watered when the compost has completely dried out during the summer and not at all in winter.

 No pruning is required but, the ‘skirt’ of dead leaves can be removed from around the stems to improve the overall appearance.
 Over-large plants can be cut back in late spring and new branches will reshoot from the trunk.